yusuzech/r-web-scraping-cheat-sheet/README.md

 ### 1.7.9. <a name="rvest7.9">Downloading Files</a>

 Most of the times, the purpose of web scrapping is to extract texts from web pages.
-But there are also scenarios that you want to save images or the entire web page.
+But there are also scenarios that you want to save images,web pages or other files.

 **Downloading files using `download.file()`**